Tedi1221/EventManagmentSystem/README.md

 ---

+## 📄 License
+This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.

+---

 ## 📫 Contact
-Feel free to connect with me on GitHub or reach out for collaboration or feedback.
+Feel free to connect with me here on GitHub or reach out for collaboration or feedback.